yasserjanah/CiscoNetworkAutomation/README.md

 # the source code

-the source will be released when we will finish the programe. contact me if you want the source code :
+the source will be released when we will finish the program. contact me if you want the source code  for development purposes:
 ```
     janah.y4ss3r@gmail.com
 ```